Welcome to the latest release of the ACF Plugin, version 1.7.8.3. For the latest updates, refer to the version history.

 Fixed bug in date and timestamp formatting functions, where on the Windows platform an invalid format string made Filemaker quit unexpectedly.
 The issue has never been seen on MacOS.
 The fix causes now a runtime error with a proper message in the function instead.

-Implemented math trigonometric functions asin
+Implemented math trigonometric functions asin, acos, and atan .

-functions when using the SSL protocol.
+Implemented check for curl CA-certificate environment variable CURL_CA_BUNDLE.
+If it exists and points to a certificate file containing the CA certificates, the plugin uses this when executing HTTP_GET, HTTP_POST and SEND_EMAIL functions when using the SSL protocol.
 This is usually not needed for MacOS, as it has such a file in its default location, but Windows uses a different system for CA certificates that makes downloading and installing such files in the system necessary to speak over the SSL protocol.
 For some special sites, it might be necessary to use a different CA file, and this is now possible.

 Break inside for-loop didn't pop the step variable, so the console received a warning about something left on the stack at return.
 Fixed.